JavaScript's promised convenience

 Monadic chaining

-In functional programming terminology, I would characterize Promise
+In functional programming terminology, I would characterize Promise as a

-is the reason why it is slightly
+slightly skewed monad.
+The overloaded then is the reason why it is slightly

 skewed.